About the Program

 Who will I be working with?

-You will work closely with MICEF Program Director Joanna Lewis and our Young Professionals Outreach Coordinator, Chris Pawsat.
+You will work closely with MICEF Director of Programs and Operations JR Miller and our Young Professionals Outreach Coordinator, Chris Pawsat.

-For more information about the MCEF Fellowship Program contact Joanna Lewis at email@example.com.
+For more information about the MICEF Fellowship Program contact JR Miller at email@example.com.